asib/gwarn/README.md

 ## Usage

+Gwarn recognises any comment that begins `//:warning`.

-To run gwarn on all `.go` files in the current directory:
+To run gwarn on all `.go` files in the current directory and all subdirectories
+recursively:

 ```bash
 $ gwarn
 ```

-To run gwarn on all `.go` files in a specific directory:
+To run gwarn on all `.go` files in a specific directory (use flag `-r` to recurse into subdirectories):

 ```bash
 $ gwarn dir /path/to/dir